Bryanhalambeck/expense-analysis/README.md

 Spending is grouped by month to visualize spikes or trends over time — helping identify seasonality or sudden jumps.
     5. Transaction-Level Outliers
 We calculate a z-score for each individual transaction, flagging any with z > 1.5 as potentially anomalous.
+  Note: Different z-score thresholds (e.g., 1.0 vs 1.5) are used based on the expected variation   in each area — helping surface meaningful outliers without over-flagging normal behavior.
     6. Policy Checks (Weekends + Holidays)
 Purchases on weekends or U.S. holidays are flagged, since these may violate company timing policies or require extra scrutiny.
     7. Employee % Share Bar Chart